NathanKr/next.js-server-action-sample/README.md

 This project is a Next.js app that utilizes the new <strong>Next.js 14 server actions</strong> feature.
 Server actions enable server-side operations (e.g., reading and appending to a file) that can be directly invoked from React components, eliminating the need for separate API routes.

 <h2>Project Motivation</h2>
-The motivation behind this project is to explore how to implement server actions in a Next.js application, simplify the interaction between server and client.
+The motivation behind this project is to explore how to implement server actions in a Next.js application to simplify the interaction between server and client.
 This README will guide you through setting up, using, and understanding the project structure.

 <h2 id="installation">Installation</h2>